Winnipeg Walkway: St. Mary Skywalk

-The western segment of the Saint Mary Skywalk ends at 400 Saint Mary Avenue; however, it continues again from the RBC Convention Centre, whose entrance faces Edmonton Street, and connects into the Graham Skywalk via Cityplace.
+The western segment of the St. Mary Skywalk ends at 400 Saint Mary Avenue; however, it continues again from the RBC Convention Centre, whose entrance faces Edmonton Street, and connects into the Graham Skywalk via Cityplace.

 Convention Centre

 The connection between the pre-existing Convention Centre walkway system and the Winnipeg Walkway system was completed in 2010.
+When it was completed it became part of the St. Mary Skywalk.
 On the two blocks bordered by Edmonton Street, Saint Mary Avenue, York Avenue, and Hargrave Street is a residential and commercial complex consisting of the Convention Centre and the various buildings of Lakeview Square.